Thomas Flegler

 Thomas Flegler (born 19 August 1999) is an Australian professional rugby league footballer who plays as a and for the Dolphins in the National Rugby League (NRL).
-He also represents Australia at international level.
+He also represents Australia at the international level.

 Flegler previously played for the Brisbane Broncos in the NRL, the Prime Minister's XIII internationally, and Queensland in the State of Origin series.

 Background

 Flegler was born in Innisfail, Queensland, Australia.
 He played his junior rugby league for the Tully Tigers, before being signed by the Brisbane Broncos.

 Career

-In early 2018, Queensland under-20s coach, Justin Hodges drew comparisons of Flegler to that of former Broncos forward, Shane Webcke.
+In early 2018, Queensland under-20s coach, Justin Hodges drew comparisons of Flegler to former Broncos forward, Shane Webcke.